 - Is your UX documentation usable to your team?

-1. Give your UX documentation purpose by determining it how drives decision making.
+1. Give your UX documentation purpose by determining how it drives decision-making

-For this reason, it’s extremely important to take into consideration the lifecycle of the document.
-The lifecycle of a document refers to the path that it will take, from user to user, before it is no longer needed.
+For this reason, it’s imperative to consider the lifecycle of the document.
+The lifecycle of a document refers to the path, from user to user, before it is no longer needed.
 It’s a matter of ROI.

 You may be wondering, but how do I determine the lifecycle of a document before I’ve even made it?

-Determining the lifecycle of a document is as simple as looking at it’s various use cases.
+Determining the lifecycle of a document is as simple as looking at its various use cases.